microsoft/vsts-team-calendar/README.md

 ## How to try the calendar

-The current code in this repository is designed with the **next** deployment of Visual Studio Online (late May 2015).
-However, scripts and content compatible with the current level of Visual Studio Online have been published to a public Azure web site (https://vsoalmcalendar-demo.azurewebsites.net).
-This will enable you to play with extension in your account.

 1. Browse the code to understand how an extension is developed.
  * To learn more extensions, see an [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview)
 2. Modify the "try it" extension manifest